ida-que/Terminal/homework_1/README.md

 When routine bites hard
 ```
 ### 19. Show content of a large file:
-Imagine that we don`t have any large file. so we can download it from the web or create by ourselves.
+Imagine that we don`t have any large file, so we can download it from the web or create by ourselves.
 #### Step 1.
 Option 1: download a sample large file to the current directory manually in GUI (e.g. [here](https://www.learningcontainer.com/sample-text-file/)). <br/>